If you’re looking for a LinkedIn lead generation strategy that generates high quality leads, you’re going to want to read this.

 You might have an idea of who your ideal prospect is.

-Perhaps it’s businesses in the content marketing space and you’re selling a saas tool that helps with their seo efforts.
+Perhaps it’s businesses in the content marketing space, and you’re selling a SaaS tool that helps with their SEO efforts.

 Don’t target all content marketing companies.